-

 In the future, Marcy intends on pursuing a legal career.
 She wants to involve herself in advocacy and public service work that is centered on social justice efforts.

 As a Peer Educator, Audrey aims to spread The Hub's resources to more UCSD students, and advocate for more basic needs resources to be provided for diverse groups.
-She strives to communicate resources in a clear and straightforward way to make them easy to understand and accessible.
-After graduation, she plans to go into the medical field and work closely with patients to help them improve their well-being.
-In her free time, she enjoys drawing and dreaming of cat ownership.
+She strives to communicate resources in a clear and straightforward way to make them easy to understand and accessible, so that students can focus on their academics and future.
+After graduation, she plans to go into the physical therapy field and work closely with patients to help them improve their well-being.
+In her free time, she enjoys drawing, crocheting, and dreaming of cat ownership.

-3rd year double major in Communications and Psychology.
+4th year Major in Communications and Psychology Minor

 As a Basic Needs Peer Educator, Mary strives to cultivate and engage in dialogue that promotes student wellness and community at UCSD.
 She hopes to spread awareness and information on basic need resources that students can utilize in their everyday lives.
 Mary greatly values community-building and connection and hopes to make sure that students feel heard, supported, and understood at the Basic Needs Hub Center.